Work Life Balance Tips For Busy Students: How to Achieve The Perfect Blend of Business and Pleasure

 Student Burnout is Real… And Dangerous

-When you don’t achieve the ideal balance between your school, work and life, you’re putting yourself at risk for burnout.
+When you don’t achieve the ideal balance between your school, work and personal time, you’re putting yourself at risk for burnout.

 Most students undergo stress.
 This is a very normal and expected aspect of being in a college or university program.
 However, student burnout is different from your regular stress levels.
 Burnout occurs when that stress begins to completely overwhelm you and interrupt your ability to function effectively, and it typically lasts for a long period of time.